 Overview of Car Insurance Terms

-Car insurance policies aren’t exactly light reads.
-But they’re a lot easier to navigate when you know and understand insurance terms.
+Car insurance policies aren’t exactly light reads, but they’re a lot easier to navigate when you know and understand insurance terms.
 Don’t worry, we’ll refrain from reading too much like a textbook.

 Premium is just a fancy term for the dollar amount you pay for insurance.
 Typically, you’ll make monthly premium payments, but that depends on your insurance company.
 It’s not unheard of to pay quarterly, semiannually, or even annually.
 In fact, you can get a discount for paying your premium in full.

 There isn’t a universal auto insurance premium.
-How much you pay for insurance is based on a number of factors, such as your age, vehicle, primary residence, driving history, and, in most states, your credit.
+How much you pay for auto insurance is based on a number of factors, such as your age, vehicle, primary residence, driving history, and, in most states, your credit.

 Although it’s a mouthful of syllables, a deductible isn’t as complicated as it sounds.
 A deductible is a dollar threshold — like $250 or $500.
 It’s essentially the share of costs you’re responsible for in the event you’re in an accident.